authzed/workshops/update-views-authorization/README.md

 - How to check for permissions.
 Ex: Does user Alice have 'delete' permissions on Product XYZ.
 - How to update a user interface based on what permissions the user has.

 At the end of this tutorial, we'll have an admin dashboard that checks a user's permissions and shows a user the 'delete' button for a product only if they have admin access to do so.
-The working solution for this tutorial is this folder.
+Here's [the working solution for this tutorial](https://github.com/authzed/workshops/tree/main/update-views-authorization/working-solution).

 This tutorial is meant for learning purposes only.
 Please follow best practices when deploying to production.